BChaitanyaChowdary/AI-Powered-Farmer-To-Retailers-Crop-Selling-Market/README.md

 - **Farmers:** Upload and classify vegetable images, list crops for sale, and manage inventory.
 - **Retailers:** Browse listed crops with quality ratings, connect with farmers, and complete purchase transactions.

-## Contact

-For questions or collaborations, reach out at your- chandan.chandu@gmail.com

 # Thank you for exploring this impactful AI-powered marketplace project, advancing agriculture with technology!